Fudan-iGEM/2023-wiki/docs/src/collaborations.md

 ## With ShanghaiTech-China & XMU-China: Wet Lab

-Team ShanghaiTech-China_2023 provided us with plasmids containing the *SacC* and *CscB* genes, as well as a strain of cyanobacteria.
+Team ShanghaiTech-China iGEM 2023 provided us with plasmids containing the *SacC* and *CscB* genes, as well as a strain of cyanobacteria.
 This greatly facilitated our molecular cloning experiments and bacterial cultures.
 What's more, XMU-China_2022 contributed to the sequence for INPNC, which was a significant help in our plasmid construction.
 We are very grateful for their assistance in our wet lab experiments.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/hp/shanghai-tech.jpg"